BrandonDH/HayBale/README.md

 This project takes user input from a text field and processes it into a list of hashtags.

 ## JavaScript list processing logic graveyard
-These are my first attempts to get the copy logic working using the clipboard API.
+These are my first (failed) attempts to get the copy logic working using the clipboard API.

 ```javascript
 // copyList.addEventListener('click', copyContent())